UKCloud/documentation/articles/vmware/vmw-ref-cloning-vapps.md

 # Cloning vApps using PowerCLI

-The vApp can be cloned whilst it is running as long as there is enough storage available on the source storage profiles, associated with the existing vApp.
-There is a manual GUI option where the vApp can be copied on the UKCloud Portal however this can be a lengthy process if there are number of vApps needing to be copied over.
+The vApp can be cloned whilst it is running as long as there is enough storage available on the source storage profiles associated with the existing vApp.
+There is a manual GUI option where the vApp can be copied on the UKCloud Portal, however this can be a lengthy process if there are number of vApps needing to be copied over.
 A good use case for this example would be if a customer was utilising like for like copies of production for pre-production environments.

 In order to do the cloning efficiently a PowerCLI script is required.
-This article will guide you through the scripts required to automate the process of cloning, as well as removing this once a vApp is no longer required.
-The PowerCLI scripts can be plugged into various different configuration like tools such as Puppet or Chef and can also be integrated into orchestration tools such as Jenkins.
+This article will guide you through the scripts required to automate the process of cloning, as well as removing the cloned vApp once it is no longer required.
+The PowerCLI scripts can be plugged into various different configuration like tools such as Puppet or Chef and can also be integrated into orchestration tools such as Jenkins and Ansible.

 ### Script to clone vApps